 They were in search of a new variety of apple that people would love, not one that they would have difficulty convincing people to buy.

-Then, one day, they tasted a new cross, 8S-69-23, even though it was yellow in colour, and everyone was impressed with the flavour and the crunch.
+Then, one day, they tasted a new cross, 8S-69-23, and even though it was yellow in colour everyone was impressed with the flavour and the crunch.

-They were so impressed that the federal agriculture ministry launched a Name the Apple campaign to draw attention to it and give it a more lyrical name than the bunch of numbers it grew up with.
+They were so impressed that the federal agriculture ministry launched a Name the Apple campaign to draw attention to it and give it a more lyrical name than the bunch of numbers it was born with.

 In 2003, the Aurora Golden Gala was born and everybody wanted to taste it.